Grains and field crops, Natural resources

 Department of Agriculture

-This is the second phase of the Southern Wheatbelt Region Remnant Vegetation project aimed at surveying pieces of bushland in the 'Great Southern' of Western Australia.
-The first phase was completed during 1991-1992 and covered 11 shires
+This is the third phase of the southern wheatbelt region remnant vegetation aimed at surveying pieces of bushland in the ‘Great Southern’ of Western Australia.

-The aims of this survey were to document what is left (as on-farm remnant bush areas), so that the information is a available for use by the wider farming community (see also Mollermans 1992a, b).'
-In addition, native vegetation was defined as "endemic floral ... communities which have not been planted and which are in place as a result of natural processes" (ACF vide Mollemans, 1992a,b).
-Furthermore, remnant vegetation is 'that component of the native vegetation (as defined) which is still intact or fragmented into isolated aggregates.'
+The aims of this survey were to document what is left (as on-farm remnant bush areas), so that the information is a available for use by the wider farming community (see also Mollemans 1992a,b).
+In addition, native vegetation was defined as ‘endemic floral ... communities which have not been planted and which are in place as a result of natural processes’ (ACF vide Mollemans, 1992a,b).
+Furthermore, remnant vegetation is ‘that component of the native vegetation (as defined) which is still intact or fragmented into isolated aggregates’.

 Number of Pages

-Griffin, E A. (1995), Distribution and Ecological Significance of on-Farm Bush Remnants in the Southern Wheatbelt Region of Western Australia - Phase II - Save the Bush Project.
+Griffin, E A. (1995), Distribution and Ecological Significance of on-Farm Bush Remnants in the Southern Wheatbelt Region of Western Australia - Phase III - Save the Bush Project MZ 06.
 Department of Agriculture, Perth.
 Report.